Modernising cross-border payments with domestic rails

 We’ve put together a handy guide on how to cancel your Payoneer card.
 This includes a step-by-step guide to the process, along with whether there are any fees or costs involved.

-We’ll even show you a convenient alternative for multi-currency spending - the Wise international debit card.
-Suitable for use in 175+ countries wherever debit cards are accepted, this clever card automatically converts currency at the mid-market exchange rate.
+Linked to a powerful Wise Business account and suitable for use in countries wherever debit cards are accepted, this clever card automatically converts currency at the mid-market exchange rate.

 The easiest way to cancel your Payoneer card is to contact customer services.
-Here’s what to do¹:
+Here’s what to do:¹

 With this information, Payoneer should be able to cancel your card for you.